 Humans communicate via languages and terms, but differences between us create ambiguity — and, often, error — in what is being understood.
 These semantic differences are true for how we describe our perceptions of the world and the things that populate it.

 Structured Dynamics is expert in semantic technologies; that is, the open standards, structures, and logic bases by which these differences can be identified and resolved to common understandings.
-Semantic technologies are an integral part in constructing the scaffolding of Big Structure.
+Semantic technologies are an integral part in constructing the scaffolding of our information solutions.

 Semantic technologies are the central component to mediating schema differences between datasets; driving the tagging of unstructured data; helping to resolve language ambiguities; and organizing the logical relationships amongst concepts.
-The open world approach underlying these semantic technologies also means that we can incrementally build the Big Structure scaffolding, girder-by-girder, while keeping all that has been built before intact.
+Our ability to accurately tag unstructured data (critical since 80% of information resides in text and documents) with matching domain concepts and entities means all content is a first-class citizen in data integration.
+The open world approach underlying these semantic technologies also means that we can incrementally structure new information, while keeping all that has been built before intact.

-The growth of the Web has resulted in some tremendous knowledge bases of entities and concepts (such as Freebase, Wikipedia, or Cyc).
+The growth of the Web has resulted in some tremendous knowledge bases of entities and concepts, such as Wikidata, Wikipedia, or Cyc.
 Also, virtually every domain — from finance to pharmaceuticals — has its own rich knowledge base.
 Many of these knowledge bases are freely usable: they can be mined for the concepts and schema that "ground" (or guide) the alignment of datasets in the wild.

 What is new in artificial intelligence (AI) today is how these massive knowledge bases can inform and guide symbolic computing.
 The availability of these knowledge sources has fundamentally changed how AI is done.
 These AI improvements can then be fed back upon the knowledge bases to extend scope or discover previously hidden inconsistencies.

 There is emerging a virtuous circle of improvement between AI machine learning algorithms and reference knowledge and statistical bases.
-Structured Dynamics combines semantic technologies, knowledge bases, and artificial intelligence to improve the accuracy, completeness and efficiency of traditional AI methods.
-We now routinely combine data, statistics and algorithms to produce impressive mappings and results.
+Structured Dynamics combines semantic technologies, knowledge bases, and artificial intelligence.
+Such KBAI (knowledge bases + artificial intelligence) improves the accuracy, completeness and efficiency of traditional AI methods.

 Data interoperability begins with data integration, and integration requires attention to both structure and the actual data.
 Structure analysis involves the reviewing of concepts and terminology, suggesting consistent means for describing and managing datasets, finding and filling gaps, and then ensuring the resulting graph is properly connected and (comparatively) complete.
 Such analysis is often aided by testing against reference structures.